 Becoming an American citizen is exciting.
 If you live in California for at least three months, are 18 years of age or older and meet the naturalization requirements, you may be eligible for citizenship.
-We often help clients prepare for becoming a naturalized American.
+We often help clients successfully prepare for becoming a naturalized American.

 Residency is an important component of eligibility for U.S. citizenship, but it is not the only one.
 According to the U.S. Citizenship and Immigration Services, you must also have good moral character.